-It's important to understand how Coinbase handles digital currency transactions to ensure any refunds reach the sender's account.
-Coinbase does not support digital currency being returned directly to an address it was sent "from" (in the digital currency world, we call these input addresses).
+It's important to understand how Coinbase handles cryptocurrency transactions to ensure any refunds reach the sender's account.
+Coinbase does not support cryptocurrency being returned directly to an address it was sent "from" (in the cryptocurrency world, we call these input addresses).

-When a Coinbase user sends digital currency from their wallet, the address it comes "from" is one of Coinbase's many hot wallet addresses.
+When a Coinbase user sends cryptocurrency from their wallet, the address it comes "from" is one of Coinbase's many hot wallet addresses.
 Any coins sent back to that address would be sent to Coinbase, not your own wallet.

 For refunds sent back to a Coinbase customer, there are several ways you can go about obtaining an address which will accept refunds for a particular transaction.